 An accidentally dropped table may be recovered in several ways.
 The choice of technique depends on the resources available for the recovery.
 The first choice is usually a database backup.
-But, even if you don’t have one, the dropped table may still be recovered (in some cases even quicker than if you had a backup).
+But, even if the one doesn’t exist, the dropped table may still be recovered (in some cases even quicker than with a backup).

 Let’s see how this can be done:

 Use SQL Server Management Studio

 If there is a full database backup or a chain of differential backups containing the dropped table:

 Restore the database on a test server

 - In SQL Server Management Studio, right-click the database, select the Tasks sub-menu and then the Generate scripts command:

 - In the Choose objects tab, switch to the Select specific database objects option and select the dropped table:

 - In the Set scripting options tab, choose between the Single file or Single file per object files to generate options, and specify the file path and name: